2018 Veterans Honored In Rapid City, SD

 To sponsor a veteran for their own banner, simply fill out an application form.
 Please include a photo of the veteran, as well as information on as their branch of service, the dates in which they served, honors received and any other details relevant to their service.

-The cost of sponsoring a veteran for a banner for 2019 will be posted soon.
+The cost of sponsoring a veteran for a banner for 2020 varies depending upon banner size by location.
 Each banner will have a “life” of three years after which you will be able to reapply to keep the banner up or the banner will be yours to keep.
-The only additional charge will be the cost to hang the banner each year.
-All funds go into the production of the 5’ x 2’ banner.
+An additional charge will be the cost to hang the banner each year.
+All funds go into the production of the banner.
 At this time we are only accepting applications.